-Jill Cannon is a senior policy researcher at the RAND Corporation and a faculty member at the Pardee RAND Graduate School.
+Jill Cannon is a senior policy researcher at the RAND Corporation.
 Her work focuses on examining the relationship between early childhood programs and policies and child outcomes.
 She was previously a policy fellow at the Public Policy Institute of California, and prior to that she served as the associate director of child policy at RAND, as well as associate director of the Promising Practices Network on Children, Families, and Communities.

 Cannon has led multiple studies, and her research includes studies of early care and education quality rating and improvement systems, home visiting programs, pre-kindergarten experiences of children of immigrants, early grade retention, school entry age policy, and the effectiveness of full-day kindergarten.
 She also has coauthored publications on cost and outcome analysis of early childhood interventions.